What is Good Internet Speed? Everything You Need to Know

 Is 500 Mbps good for gaming?

-Gaming generally requires between 2 and 10 Mbps, so a speed of 500 Mbps is good for gaming.
+Gaming generally requires between 5 and 40 Mbps, so a speed of 500 Mbps is more than good enough for gaming.

 How fast is my Wi-Fi speed?